Arraignment postponed for suspect in horrific San Carlos beheading

 The judge granted the motion and the arraignment hearing was continued until Tuesday, according to the San Mateo County District Attorney's Office.
 A doctor will be appointed to conduct the exam, officials said.

-The district attorney's office said Landaeta was non-responsive.
-He did not speak during his brief court appearance.
+District Attorney Stephen Wagstaffe said Landaeta was non-responsive and did not speak during his brief court appearance.
 If he is found not competent, he will not be tried until he is deemed mentally competent.

-The DA's office said the victim's family expressed concern that the delay could mean Landaeta would be released, but the assured them that that would not be the case.
+Wagstaffe said the victim's family expressed concern that the delay could mean Landaeta would be released, but he assured them that that would not be the case.

+"Yeah, they're very worried that this could mean, well, does this mean that there's a chance he could go free," said Wagstaffe.
+"That's what they're worried about, and our job is to let them know, no, we don't believe this is going to allow him to go free whether or not depending on the outcome."

+Family members including the victim's father and grandmother were present for the court hearing Monday but declined to speak, leaving the courthouse in tears.

 Landaeta remains in custody with no bail.

-Family members including the victim's father and grandmother were present for the court hearing Monday but declined to speak, leaving the courthouse in tears.

-Landaeta was prosecuted in 2012 for a separate unrelated charge, and the DA's office said that even though the victim had a restraining order on the suspect, she declined to notify the police when the restraining order was repeatedly violated prior to her death.
+He was prosecuted in 2012 for a separate unrelated charge.
+Wagstaffe said that even though the victim had a restraining order on the suspect, she declined to notify the police when the restraining order was repeatedly violated prior to her death.

-Investigators are looking at social media posts and phone communications to determine a motive, but the DA's office did not disclose any additional information about the case.
-Landaeta faces 26 years to life in prison.
+Investigators are looking at social media posts and phone communications to determine a motive, but Wagstaffe did not disclose any additional information about the case.
+Landaeta faces 26 years to life in prison if convicted.

 The stunned San Mateo County community held a prayer vigil for Castro on Friday night.